gettalong/hexapdf/man/man1/hexapdf.1.md

 `-p` *PASSWORD*, `--password` *PASSWORD*

 : The password to decrypt the *PDF*.
 Use **-** for *PASSWORD* for reading it from standard input.

+### form

+Synopsis: `form` \[`OPTIONS`] *INPUT* \[*OUTPUT*]

+This command allows working with interactive forms.
+If the *OUTPUT* file is not specified, all form fields are listed in page order.
+By default the field name followed by a help text in parentheses (if available) is shown, followed on the next line by the current value.
+Using the global `--verbose` option will show additional information like field type and location on the page.

+If *OUTPUT* is provided, the command prompts for the values of the form fields and stores the updated PDF file in *OUTPUT*.
+The values for the form fields are asked in the same order as when listing the fields.
+If no input for a field is given, the field's value is not changed from its current value.

+By additionally using the `--template` option, the data for the fields is read from the given template file instead of the standard input.
+See the `--template` option for details.

+`-t TEMPLATE_FILE`, `--template TEMPLATE_FILE`

+: Use the given template file for filling out the values of the PDF form.
+This can be used to fill out a form without any further interaction.

+  The *TEMPLATE_FILE* has to be a text file following a simple format:

+  * Field names have to start at the first column and have to be followed by a colon.
+If a field name contains a colon, prefix it with a backslash.

+  * Everything after the colon until a line with a non-whitespace character in the first column is considered the field's value.
+Leading and trailing whitespace as well as whitespace at the beginning of lines is stripped from the value.

+  Here is an example for a template file:

+      page1.field1: A simple value
+      page1.field3: Another value
+        spanning more than on
+        line.

+      Another form field:
+        Value for this form field.

+`--[no-]viewer-override`

+: Specifies whether the PDF viewer should override the generated visual appearance.
+Note that not all viewers respect this setting.
+Defaults to using the setting from input PDF.

+`--[no-]incremental-save`

+: Specifies whether an incremental save should be done instead of a full save.
+When using incremental save, the *INPUT* is written as is to *OUTPUT* and only the changes are appended.
+  Defaults to true.

+`-p` *PASSWORD*, `--password` *PASSWORD*

+: The password to decrypt the *INPUT*.
+Use **-** for *PASSWORD* for reading it from standard input.

 ### help